Progress report for SW22-942

 We have found the most effective way to disseminate research results to be building relationship with ranchers and managers working on this project through one-on-one discussion, small group presentations of findings, and in the field demonstrations of results.
 Such activities enable a back-and-forth discussion that explores ideas, addresses questions, and builds trust in each other and the results of this research.

-For ranchers and managers not working directly on this project we have found that field tours, While we feel that these are the most effective methods, we have found that employing a wide variety of methods including: field tours, meetings & discussions, consultations, reports, webinars, and presentations at meetings and conferences all have led to interest from stakeholders.
+While we feel that these are the most effective methods, we have found that employing a wide variety of methods including: field tours, meetings & discussions, consultations, reports, webinars, and presentations at meetings and conferences all have led to interest from stakeholders.
 We gauge this interest via the number of side conversations we have after presentations, the number of invites we receive to meet with additional stakeholders and present at other conferences/meetings.

 Describe and assess how project has affected stakeholders’ understanding of agricultural sustainability

 For those ranchers, federal and state land managers directly involved in the Three Creeks Project, we have found that this research has been highly regarded and critical as a proof of concept for this grazing system.
 Our results have also been met with excitement from BLM top managers in UT, with Utah Grazing Improvement Program Directors and Specialists, and importantly by the ranchers themselves.
-I have had a number of conversations with ranchers who believe that improving rangeland health is necessary in order to both support their operations into the future, and to allow them to be the rangelands stewards they believe that should be.
+I have had several conversations with ranchers who believe that improving rangeland health is necessary in order to both support their operations into the future, and to allow them to be the rangelands stewards they believe that should be.
 Our results are giving these ranchers the information they need to achieve these goals.
-Our study, both via the results we’ve already achieved and the relationships we have build with ranchers and agency partners, has opened doors to additional opportunities to learn about how grazing management affects the sustainability of Western rangelands, for example, by directly leading to a second study of the role of grazing management on soil health and soil carbon sequestration in these rangelands.
+Our study, both via the results we’ve already achieved and the relationships we have built with ranchers and agency partners, has opened doors to additional opportunities to learn about how grazing management affects the sustainability of Western rangelands, for example, by directly leading to a second study of the role of grazing management on soil health and soil carbon sequestration in these rangelands.

-Our study and effectively disseminating the results of this study also support the public’s understanding of how we can manage public rangelands in the following ways: 1) It increases the public's collective understanding of how innovative cattle grazing can be used as a tool to improve multiple ecosystem services in US western rangelands, 2) It advocates for the important role that rangelands of the western U.S. can serve in providing open areas to produce these valued ecosystem serivces; and 3) It uses the Three Creeks Grazing Project as a model system to promote the adoption innovative cattle grazing in other western U.S. rangelands.
+Our study and effectively disseminating the results of this study also support the public’s understanding of how we can manage public rangelands in the following ways: 1) It increases the public's collective understanding of how innovative cattle grazing can be used as a tool to improve multiple ecosystem services in US western rangelands, 2) It advocates for the important role that rangelands of the western U.S. can serve in providing open areas to produce these valued ecosystem services; and 3) It uses the Three Creeks Grazing Project as a model system to promote the adoption innovative cattle grazing in other western U.S. rangelands.

 - role of grazing duration on water quality